Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Related Work

-\paragraph{Multidimensionality and Measurement Validity.} Political science literature has long emphasized that ideology is inherently multidimensional and cannot be adequately represented along a single left--right axis \cite{sinno-etal-2022-political}.
-Computational studies have reinforced this view by modeling ideological polarization across networked interactions \cite{PhysRevResearch.6.013170} and demographic dimensions \cite{ojer_charting_2025}.
-Despite this, AI evaluation practices often continue to rely on simplified ideological scales.
-In human psychometrics, discrepancies between instruments are well documented; for example, \citet{bagaini_systematic_2025} reported low convergent validity among widely used risk-preference measures.
-Our audit extends this concern to AI systems by empirically examining whether commonly used political tests, such as the \textit{Political Compass}, conflate distinct ideological dimensions, including cultural progressivism and state authority, when applied to LLM-generated responses.
+\paragraph{Multidimensional Ideology.} Political science has long recognized ideology as multidimensional rather than reducible to a single left--right axis \cite{sinno-etal-2022-political}.
+Computational studies likewise model ideological positioning across network structures and demographic signals \cite{PhysRevResearch.6.013170, ojer_charting_2025}.
+However, many AI evaluations continue to rely on simplified ideological scales.
+Discrepancies across measurement instruments are also common in human psychometrics \cite{bagaini_systematic_2025}, motivating our examination of whether different political inventories capture consistent ideological dimensions when applied to LLM responses.

-\paragraph{Stability \textit{vs.} Stochasticity.} A central debate in AI safety concerns whether political outputs reflect stable model characteristics or stochastic artifacts of sampling. \citet{renze2024effectsamplingtemperatureproblem} found that variations in sampling temperature exert minimal influence on core problem-solving behavior, suggesting that many model outputs are driven by architectural and training factors rather than randomness.
-Related work on intrinsic and extrinsic consistency \cite{bang-etal-2025-hallulens} further supports the view that trained behaviors tend to be deterministic across contexts.
-Our study contributes to this discussion by explicitly measuring the volatility of political alignment scores across repeated independent trials, providing evidence that ideological positioning in LLMs exhibits a level of consistency comparable to stable behavioral traits observed in other domains \cite{ZADOROZHNY2024112467}.

-\paragraph{Downstream Impact on Media Analysis.} The implications of political alignment become particularly salient in downstream applications such as automated media analysis. \citet{prama-islam-2025-evaluating} showed that LLMs assessing news outlets in Bangladesh systematically favored left-leaning sources, diverging from expert journalist evaluations.
-Similarly, \citet{Rnnback2025} identified a ``label disagreement problem,'' highlighting that inconsistencies in ground-truth annotations impose an upper bound on achievable model accuracy.
-Other studies have explored mitigation strategies, including expert-informed prompting \cite{mujahid-etal-2025-profiling} and real-time monitoring dashboards \cite{Wang2025}.
-However, political bias appears more difficult to detect and correct than other forms of bias due to its subtle and context-dependent linguistic encoding \cite{Raza2022}.
-Moreover, \citet{Plisiecki2025} demonstrated that annotator political perspectives can transfer into model behavior, offering a potential explanation for the ``center-shift'' phenomenon in which neutral content is perceived as ideologically slanted.
-Our work bridges these downstream observations with upstream psychometric measurements, examining whether a model's expressed ideological positioning predicts its performance in real-world news labeling tasks.